Reference-Free Image Quality Assessment for Virtual Try-On via Human Feedback: Additional Details on VTON-QBench

 \textbf{Synthetic Pair Generation.} To generate diverse garment–person pairs, careful prompt design is essential.
 We adopt a structured strategy to ensure both systematic style control and attribute diversity.
-First, we define target fashion styles based on established style categories (\eg, casual, street, formal, minimal, vintage) organized by MyStyleBox~\cite{mystylebox2026fashion}.
-Next, for each garment category, we prepare a taxonomy of subcategories (Tab.~\ref{tab:garment_taxonomy}) and use GPT to extract style-relevant subcategories via the prompt shown in Fig.~\ref{fig:category_association_prompt}.
+First, we define target fashion styles based on established style categories (\eg, casual, street, formal, minimal, vintage) provided by Mystylebox~\cite{mystylebox2026fashion}.
+Next, for each garment category, we prepare a taxonomy of subcategories (Tab.~\ref{tab:garment_taxonomy}) and use GPT-4.1 to extract style-relevant subcategories via the prompt shown in Fig.~\ref{fig:category_association_prompt}.
 For each selected style–subcategory combination, we generate up to 50 diverse prompts using the template in Fig.~\ref{fig:prompt_generation_prompt}, enabling controlled variation in attributes, coordination, and styling.
 This process yields diverse yet systematically structured synthetic pairs.

-\textbf{Filtering of Generated Pairs.} Synthetic generation may introduce inconsistencies between the garment and person images in terms of category, color, shape, or texture.
+\textbf{Filtering of Generated Pairs.} Synthetic generation may introduce inconsistencies between the garment and person images in terms of category, color, shape, and texture.
 To ensure attribute consistency and visual validity, we introduce a three-stage filtering pipeline.
 First, we perform automatic filtering based on OpenPose~\cite{openpose}: (i) no person should be detected in the garment image, and (ii) exactly one front-facing person should be detected in the person image.
 Second, we use GPT to evaluate garment attribute consistency using the prompt shown in Fig.~\ref{fig:prompt_consistency_filtering_prompt}.
 Only pairs for which GPT outputs ``No critical mismatch detected.'' are retained.
 Finally, the remaining samples undergo manual inspection by 18 domain experts, consisting of nine practitioners who routinely handle fashion imagery and nine academic researchers in fashion-related fields.
 To ensure consistency, a unified evaluation guideline is established in advance and strictly followed during inspection.
+Through this process, approximately 60\% of the generated pairs are retained, ensuring the quality of the synthetic pairs.